johnkou97/johnkou97.github.io/_projects/reinforcement.md

     </div>
 </div>
 <div class="caption">
-    Left: 400 episodes of training.
-Right: 800 episodes of training.
+    Left: middle of training (after 400 episodes of training).
+Right: end of training (after 800 episodes of training).
+For this video we only included 5 evaluation episodes, as the agent was performing perfectly and we wanted to keep the video short.
 </div>

+We can also create histograms of the rewards obtained by the agent during evaluation after 200, 400, and 800 episodes of training.
+The histograms are shown below.
+We can see that at the end of training, the agent is consistently obtaining the maximum reward of 500, which means that the agent is balancing the pole for the maximum number of steps (500 steps).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">